nickluong-dev/Excel-Instruction-Guide/docs/conditional-formatting/conditional-formatting.md

 ---
 # Conditional Formatting

 Conditional formatting in Excel allows you to apply formatting to selected cells based on their contents.
+This will give you a quick method of adding a layer of visualization to your data.

 This section will teach you how to apply conditional formatting to your cells.
 In this example we will turn cells containing numbers within the range 30000-39999 red.